kdieminger/revatureProjectOne/Operations/git.md

 ## Definitions
 ### Branches
+A collection of commits in the repository.
+It tracks changes as a modification of a "base" branch.
 ### Commits
 A Commit is a group or subset of changes to the repository that can pushed or pulled from the remote repository and allows us to modify the repository.

+This should disappear when I switch back to master.